dhleong/opengps/lib/README.md

 A `DataSource` is anything that can input data into OpenGps.
-Typically, they download some dataset and read it into a `Storage`, but they can also cooperate with a custom `Storage` to query the dataset on the fly---this is how the `FaaChartsSource` works.
+Typically, they download some dataset and read it into a `Storage`, but they can also cooperate with a custom `Storage` to query the dataset on the fly—this is how the `FaaChartsSource` works.
-It downloads a 10mb xml file from the FAA, then when the `chartsFor()` method is called on the `FaaChartsStorage`, it directly calls a method on `FaaChartsSource` that sifts through that XML for the relevant information. `NasrPreferredRoutesStorage` is also an on-demand `Storage`, but the data is already downloaded as part of the `NasrTextDataSource`.
+It downloads a 10mb xml file from the FAA, then when the `chartsFor()` method is called on the `FaaChartsStorage`, it directly calls a method on `FaaChartsSource` that sifts through the XML for the relevant information. `NasrPreferredRoutesStorage` is also an on-demand `Storage`, but the data is already downloaded as part of the `NasrTextDataSource`.

 You might ask why `FaaChartsSource` (and `NasrTextDataSource` with the routes) don't just